stevage/map-gl-utils/README.md

 // Simpler way to update source data: map.U.setData('mysource', data);

+// you can leave out the data parameter to clear out a GeoJSON source: map.U.setData('mysource');

 // Easier to remember way to turn layers on and off: map.U.show('mylayer');
 map.U.hide('mylayer');